 Procedural memory was the only sort of memory that he could retain long term, yet he seemed not to be cognizant of it.
 At each new session playing Tower of Hanoi he seemed totally unaware that he had ever played it before, and yet his ability improved with practice.
 Therefore some memory of the strategy involved in playing the game must have been encoded, and must also then have been subsequently retrieved.
 If Henry seemed unaware of this memory, can we then say that it was unconscious?
 As noted above, intact individuals also seem to have no recollection of the note by note playback of implicitly learned musical ability, for instance, or otherwise implicitly learned routines like riding a bicycle.
 Is the action performed unconsciously, or is it simply not remembered due to a mere millisecond retention period?
 Correspondingly, it would hardly seem correct to assume that Henry was unconscious on Tuesday since he couldn't remember anything about it on Wednesday.
 His episodic and autobiographical short term memory each day failed to be transferred to long term storage because the brain region necessary to encode it had been surgically removed, not because he no longer possessed consciousness.
 Therefore the possibility exists that when one "unconsciously" retrieves implicitly formed memories such as learned procedures and manual abilities one is immediately conscious during the act, but the conscious awareness fades before it can be recalled.

 Awareness as retrospection

 Some years before Sperling's experiments the psychologist Edwin Boring proposed that all reported introspection is actually retrospection (Boring, p.
 228).
-This can be explained if our conscious awareness is of the recallable memory which survives the extinction which follows sensory memory.
+This can be explained if our reportable awareness is of the recallable memory which survives the extinction which follows sensory memory.
 Boring writes: